Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Once you have enough money to replace a repossessed car, such as through a subprime lender, you may still have to wait a while before you can be approved for a loan.

-Going through the repossession process will damage your credit rating for at least seven years after the vehicle repossession.
+Going through the repossession process will damage your credit rating for at least seven years.

 That doesn’t mean you have to wait seven years to buy another car.
 You can obtain a bad credit auto loan after repossession, though some lenders may require you to wait a year before they’ll consider your loan application.